mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 :::info

-You need either the *Comapany Owner* or *Project Administrator* permission to perform this action
+You need either the *Company Owner* or *Project Administrator* permission to perform this action

 :::